Dear Mrs. Woolf,

 Do you think I am being greedy?

-I honestly don’t know how to close this letter.
-I have so much to ask-so many knots of dread, doubt and denial to untangle.
+For some reason, I hear your words echoing in my mind: “No need to hurry.
+No need to sparkle.
+No need to be anybody but oneself.
+We are all going to heaven and Van Dyke is of company”.
+But my dear V, becoming such a creature is one painful process to go through.
+I don’t have Victor Frankenstein to help me go through this.
+And the pieces that I’m picking; they are so shattered and broken, they simply don’t fit into each other like puzzle pieces.
+What I need is you.
+I have so much to ask-so many knots of dread, doubt, and denial to untangle.
 The needle of self-consciousness is constantly pricking my tongue.
 If only I had the depth of your brilliance- your eloquence to say it, I would not have any trouble painting my pains in perfect order and harmony.

 Yet, this is my first effort to reach you.
 A faint whisper crosses the universe.

 I am writing this letter knowing that no physical answer is arriving in my mailbox.
-Still, I will keep trying to reach you, not exactly for “pure nuggets of truth”8 but for something quieter and urgent.
+Still, I will keep trying to reach you, not exactly for “pure nuggets of truth” but for something quieter and urgent.
 Guidance.
 The kind Dante found in Virgil.

 I do not seek answers so much as a companion to walk beside me through this foggy path of bewilderment.
+I want to be a creature of my own creation with your guidance.

-Ever yours,
+Sincerely yours,